Sean-McRae/OAuthv1---Signing-Burp-Extension-/README.md

 Current known issues are as follows:

  • Supplied URL parameters are not signed properly thus resulting in a invalid signature.
+ • No ability to disable entries
+ • Table is editable by dbl click but does not change actual data
+ • Boolean value in Table is not representated as Checkbox

 ## Usage/Examples

 ```javascript